tomahawk69/library/README.md

 2. Dashboard has "Refresh" button to get/update information from the specified folder.
 Folder is now hardcoded in application
 3. Dashboard has "Stop refresh" button to stop refresh
 4. Dashboard has "Enable debug messages" switch
 5. Footer has information about backend and data state
+6. Update stored files data in the .db file in the root of library

 Logging properties (info by default) are in library-core\src\main\resources\log4j2.xml

+Roadmap:
+1. Implement "update" operation